 Early diarrhea may be accompanied by cholinergic symptoms which may be prevented or ameliorated by atropine.
 Late diarrhea can be life threatening and should be treated promptly with loperamide (or equivalent).
 Monitor patients with diarrhea and give fluid and electrolytes as needed.
-Institute antibiotic therapy if patients develop ileus, fever, or severe neutropenia.
-(See WARNINGS AND PRECAUTIONS, Diarrhea; and ADVERSE REACTIONS)
+Institute antibiotic therapy if patients develop ileus, fever, or severe neutropenia (see 7 WARNINGS AND PRECAUTIONS, Gastrointestinal and 8 ADVERSE REACTIONS).

-Interrupt and reduce subsequent doses if severe diarrhea occurs.
-(See DOSAGE AND ADMINISTRATION, Dosage Modifications for Adverse Reactions, Table 4)
+Interrupt and reduce subsequent doses if severe diarrhea occurs (see 4 DOSAGE AND ADMINISTRATION, Dosage Modifications for Adverse Reactions, Table 1).

-Severe myelosuppression may occur.
-(See WARNINGS AND PRECAUTIONS, Myelosuppression/Neutropenia)
+Severe myelosuppression may occur (see 7 WARNINGS AND PRECAUTIONS, Hematologic).

-ONIVYDE (irinotecan liposome for injection) is not equivalent to non-liposomal irinotecan formulations and should not be interchanged.
-(See WARNINGS AND PRECAUTIONS, General, Other Formulations of Irinotecan)
+ONIVYDE (irinotecan liposome for injection) is not equivalent to non-liposomal irinotecan formulations and should not be interchanged (see 7 WARNINGS AND PRECAUTIONS, General, Other Formulations of Irinotecan).